-- Soul Jar: If a Phoenix Lord is killed, their soul will lie dormant in their armor.
-When a new Eldar takes up the armour, the soul of the Phoenix Lord will merge with the new Eldar's and essentially overwrite it.
+- Soul Jar: If a Phoenix Lord is killed, their soul will lie dormant in their armour so that, when a new Aeldari puts on the empty suit, the soul of the Phoenix Lord will absorb their soul so that they can continue the fight against Chaos.

-- Super Prototype: The weapons and equipment used by Aspect Warriors are based on those used by their Phoenix Lords.
-These originals, such as the Scorpions Bite used by Karandras and the Mask of Jain Zar, were often hand crafted by the Phoenix Lords themselves and are far superior to the copies made by their followers.
+- Super Prototype: The ritual weapons and equipment used by Aspect Warriors are based on those used by their Phoenix Lords.
+These originals, such as the Scorpion's Bite used by Karandras and the Mask of Jain Zar, were typically hand-crafted by ancient master artisans, or even by the Phoenix Lords themselves, and have far superior capabilities to those used by their followers.

 Asurmen, the Hand of Asyuran

 Born Ilaithin, Asurmen is the first and greatest of the Phoenix Lords, the ultimate founder of the Path of the Warrior, and the immortal agent of Asyuran, king of the Aeldari Gods.
-It was Asurmen who gathered and instructed the Aeldari who would go on to become the other Phoenix Lords in the arts of war.
+It was Asurmen who gathered the Aeldari who would go on to become the other Phoenix Lords, instructing them in the arts of war.
 After the fall of the original Shrine of Asur, Asurmen created the noble Dire Avenger Aspect Shrine and has spread his teachings to every craftworld in the galaxy.

-- The Artifact: During 2nd Edition, Asurmen was armed with a shuriken pistol alongside his diresword and shuriken catapults and this is sculpted on his model.
-The pistol was removed from his in-game equipment by 4th Edition but as it is still present on his model it has become nothing more than an Ornamental Weapon.
+- The Artifact: When first introduced, during 2nd Edition, Asurmen was armed with a shuriken pistol alongside his diresword and wrist-mounted shuriken catapults, and this is sculpted on his model.
+The pistol was removed from his in-game equipment by 4th Edition so, as his model hasn't been updated, the pistol has become nothing more than an Ornamental Weapon.

-- Dragons Up The Yinyang: The yin-yang symbol, said to represent the balance between fury and skill required to be an Aspect Warriors, is the personal rune of Asurmen.
+- Dragons Up The Yinyang: Instead of the three-part yin-yang symbol used by some other Asuryani, Asurmen uses a more traditional two-part yin-yang, said to represent the balance between fury and controlled skill required to be an Aspect Warrior, as his personal rune.